March 8, 2023 International Women’s Day!

 Facebook: Queen Sheba Village

-ON JANUARY 7, 2017 QUEEN SHEBA CISSE WAS CHOSEN TO PARTICIPATE IN THE CARING SHOW-DTUSA
+ON JANUARY 7, 2017 QUEEN SHEBA CISSE WAS INVITED TO PARTICIPATE IN THE CARING SHOW-DTUSA

 The “Caring Show” is a prestigious pan African talk show for women that airs on the national television network LCF (La Chaine du Future) in Togo, also known as the Togolese Republic in West Africa.
 The show is an hourly, bimonthly program that places women at the center of public debate.
 The edition was produced in partnership with the Togolese Diaspora of the USA and was named CARING SHOW – DTUSA.